theringsofsaturn/theringsofsaturn/README.md

 - 🌱 I’m currently learning Full Stack Web Engineering at <a href="https://strive.school/" target="_blank">Strive School</a>

-- 👯 I’m looking to collaborate on game or web aplications development.
+- 👯 I’m looking to collaborate on games or web aplications development.